Terms & Conditions

 2. Do not and will not infringe on any third-party Intellectual Property Rights.

-3. Spur does not warrant, represent or covenant that the Offerings will be free of bugs, errors, minor interruptions, or that all errors will or can be corrected.
+2. Spur Offerings include threat data and may include false positives and false negatives; accordingly, Spur does not warrant, represent or covenant that the Offerings will be free of such errors or that all such errors will or can be corrected.

 1. Receiving Party shall not use Confidential Information for any purpose other than in furtherance of these Terms and will not disclose, publish, or otherwise disseminate Confidential Information to any person or other party whatsoever, except where expressly allowed by these Terms.